 •Select Convert to images to convert text into image format.

 •Select the Embed all fonts box to embed all fonts in converted documents.
-(This increases the file size but ensures compatibility on all machines).
+(This increases file size but ensures compatibility).

-•Select the Allow to use substitution for fonts that cannot be embedded box to enable the use of substitute fonts in cases where fonts cannot be embedded.
+•Select the Allow to use substitution for fonts that cannot be embedded box to enable the use of substitute fonts in cases of fonts that cannot be embedded.

 •Select the Allow to convert a text that uses problematic fonts to curves box to enable the conversion of problematic fonts into curves.

-•Select the Include Comments and/or Include Links boxes to include comments and/or links when files are converted.
+•Select the Include Comments and Include Links boxes to include comments and links when files are converted.